Pest Identification & Prevention In Waldorf, MD & The Surrounding Areas

 Keeping wild animals from living in our yards near our homes is essential in order to protect our property from the damages they can create.
 Wildlife will tear through our lawns, gardens, and trash cans while foraging for food.
 They also like to create openings in our homes and garages and damage structural items like wires, insulation, drywall, and structural wood.

 Adding insult to injury, wildlife leave behind large quantities of waste and can spread diseases and bacteria.
 At the first sign of wildlife causing problems on your property, contact a professional for help.
-At Mike’s Pest & Termite Control, we know how to safely and humanely remove wildlife and help you prevent their return.
+At Mike's Pest, Termite and Wildlife Control, we know how to safely and humanely remove wildlife and help you prevent their return.

-To avoid problems with wildlife, the professionals at Mike’s Pest & Termite Control want to offer some helpful prevention tips:
+To avoid problems with wildlife, the professionals at Mike's Pest, Termite and Wildlife Control want to offer some helpful prevention tips:

 - Remove bird and other wild animal feeders from your Maryland yard to avoid attracting wild animals.